Senate passes Microcredit Act

 Senator Johnson Smith, who is leader of Government Business in the Upper House, said that the Act is timely in light of recent developments pertaining to the issue of de-risking, and the resultant closure of accounts by some commercial banks, which has implications for the microcredit industry.

-Other Senators, who contributed to the debate are Natalie Campbell Rodriques, Sophia Fraser Binns, Leslie Campbell, Dr Saphire Longmore, Peter Bunting, Don Webhy, and Damion Crawford,
+Other senators who contributed to the debate were: Natalie Campbell Rodriques, Sophia Fraser Binns, Leslie Campbell, Dr Saphire Longmore, Peter Bunting, Don Webhy, and Damion Crawford,

 The Bill was passed in the House of Representatives with six amendments on January 19.